Open problems in K-stability of Fano varieties: Introduction

 To solve $\varphi$, we look at the space of K\"ahler potentials

-and it is show in \cite{Mabuchi-Kenergy} there exists a K-energy functional $\mathcal{K}\colon \mathcal{H}\to \mathbb R$, such that a solution of \eqref{eq-MA} corresponds to a critical point of $\mathcal{K}$.
-Then in \cite{Tian-97} (also see \cite{DT-92}), a key speculation is made that to test whether there is a critical point, it should suffice to look at the slope of $\mathcal{K}$ along the ray of metrics arising from the pull back of the (normalized) Fubini-Study metic along embeddings $\lambda\cdot X\subset \mathbb{P}^N := \mathbb{P}(H^0(rK_X)^*)$ for all one parameter subgroup $\lambda \colon \mathbb{C}^*\to {\rm PGL}(N+1)$ and $r\gg 0$.
+and it is shown in \cite{Mabuchi-Kenergy} there exists a K-energy functional $\mathcal{K}\colon \mathcal{H}\to \mathbb R$, such that a solution of \eqref{eq-MA} corresponds to a critical point of $\mathcal{K}$.
+Then in \cite{Tian-97} (also see \cite{DT-92}), a key speculation is made that to test whether there is a critical point, it should suffice to look at the slope of $\mathcal{K}$ along the ray of metrics arising from the pull back of the (normalized) Fubini-Study metic along embeddings $\lambda\cdot X\subset \mathbb{P}^N := \mathbb{P}(H^0(rK_X)^*)$ for all one parameter subgroups $\lambda \colon \mathbb{C}^*\to {\rm PGL}(N+1)$ and $r\gg 0$.
 Such a condition is coined as {\it K-stability}.
 Later, in \cite{Don-K}, it is realized that the K-stability condition is indeed algebraic and can be generalized to any polarized projective schemes.
+With many researchers' contribution, now it is known that K-polystability of a Fano variety is equivalent to the existence of a K\"ahler-Einstein metric, first in the smooth case (see e.g. \cites{CDS,Tian-KE}), then in the general case (see e.g. \cite{BBJ-uk=ke, Li-uk=ke, LXZ-HRFG}).